 Deployed for Christmas

-Now there are some nice performances in "Home for Christmas Day" with Catherine Bell bringing to life that motive for being over protective and the fear that her daughter might have to go through the same hurt she dud.
-Victor Webster also does a nice job of playing the handsome love interest but without all the cheese which you tend to get in these movies and puts across more his of his character's supportive and protective side when it comes to Jane and Betsy.
-But in a strange way it wasn't the acting which grabbed me but the scenery as here we have a drama set at Christmas where houses are decorated with bows and the curbs are covered in snow but it doesn't have that overly produced look to it despite still delivering that glimpse of a Christmas which those who love Hallmark Christmas movies long for.
+Now there are some nice performances in "Home for Christmas Day" with Catherine Bell bringing to life that motive for being over protective and the fear that her daughter might have to go through the same hurt she did.
+Victor Webster also does a nice job of playing the handsome love interest but without all the cheese which you tend to get in these movies and puts across more of his character's supportive and protective side when it comes to Jane and Betsy.
+But in a strange way it wasn't the acting which grabbed me but the scenery as here we have a drama set at Christmas where houses are decorated with bows and the curbs are covered in snow but it doesn't have that overly produced look to it despite still delivering that look of a Christmas which those who love Hallmark Christmas movies long for.

-What this all boils down to is that "Home for Christmas Day" is kind of a grown up Hallmark Christmas movie with a greater emphasis on this drama based in reality than on the usual stuff you find in a Hallmark Christmas movie.
+What this all boils down to is that "Home for Christmas Day" is kind of a grown up Hallmark Christmas movie with a greater emphasis on this drama than on the usual stuff you find in a Hallmark Christmas movie.
 But as such whilst we have the snow and the decorations this isn't a typically bubbly, sugar soaked Hallmark Christmas movie.